Meeting Cost Calculator

 4

-Start the timer during your meeting to track the actual cost in real-time.
+Start the live timer when the meeting begins to track the actual cost in real time.

 Frequently Asked Questions

-Meeting cost = Number of attendees × Average hourly rate × Meeting duration (in hours).
-This represents the total labor cost of having everyone in the meeting instead of doing other work.
+Meeting cost is calculated using a simple formula: Number of attendees × Average hourly rate × Meeting duration (in hours).
+This represents the total labor cost of everyone attending the meeting instead of doing other work.
+However, it doesn't include indirect costs like lost productivity or follow-up work, which means the real cost is often higher.

-How do I convert salary to hourly rate?
+How do I convert a salary to an hourly rate?

 Why track meeting costs?

-Understanding meeting costs helps teams be more intentional about when to meet, who to invite, and how long meetings should run.
-It can reduce unnecessary meetings and improve productivity.
+Because meetings feel free, but they're not.
+Tracking costs helps teams be more intentional about when to meet, who really needs to attend, and how long meetings should last.
+This way, it'll reduce unnecessary meetings and free up hours for actual work.

 Is this meeting cost calculator free?